Trump endorsement of Alaska governor comes with a catch

-Former President Donald Trump on Tuesday said he would endorse Alaska Gov. Mike Dunleavy for reelection, but only if the governor doesn’t back U.S. Sen. Lisa Murkowski’s bid to return to the Senate.
+Former President Donald Trump said Tuesday he would endorse Alaska Gov. Mike Dunleavy for reelection, but only if the governor doesn’t back U.S. Sen. Lisa Murkowski’s bid to return to the Senate.

 Trump praised Dunleavy for his handling of the coronavirus pandemic and his “pushback against the Liberal Biden Administration.”
-But Trump said he wouldn’t support Dunleavy if the governor were to recommend Alaska’s senior senator for reelection.
+But Trump said he wouldn’t support Dunleavy if the governor were to recommend Alaska’s senior senator for re-election.

 “In other words, if Mike endorses her, which is his prerogative, my endorsement of him is null and void, and of no further force or effect!”
 Trump said in a statement tweeted by his spokesperson Liz Harrington.